GTA 6 Story: Lucia, Jason, and the Heist of a Lifetime

 Two Protagonists, Two Perspectives

-Like GTA V with Michael, Trevor, and Franklin, we’ll likely be able to switch between Lucia and Jason during gameplay.
-But the key difference?
-In GTA V, the three characters had relatively independent arcs that intersected.
-Here, Lucia and Jason share the same trajectory.
-We experience the same story from two different perspectives.
+Like GTA V with Michael, Trevor, and Franklin, players will likely be able to switch between Lucia and Jason during gameplay.
+The key difference: in GTA V, the three characters had relatively independent arcs that intersected at key moments.
+Here, Lucia and Jason share the same trajectory, experiencing the same story from two different vantage points.

-Imagine a heist mission where you play Lucia inside the building while Jason covers the outside.
-Then you replay the scene from Jason’s point of view.
-The narrative potential is immense, and Rockstar has the GTA V experience to pull it off.
+Picture a heist mission where you play Lucia inside the building while Jason covers the outside, then return to the same scene from his perspective.
+The narrative potential is considerable, and Rockstar has the GTA V production experience to execute it.

 What’s Confirmed